-- Procedure for the management of allegations of abuse or misconduct against workers/volunteers of a child availing of our service - Procedure for the safe recruitment and selection of workers and volunteers to work with children - Procedure for provision of and access to child safeguarding training and information, including the identification of the occurrence of harm - Procedure for the reporting of child protection or welfare concerns to Tusla - Procedure for maintaining a list of the persons (if any) in the relevant service who are mandated persons - Procedure for appointing a relevant person

-All procedures listed are available upon request.
+- · Procedure for the management of allegations of abuse or misconduct against workers/volunteers of a child availing of our service - Procedure for the safe recruitment and selection of workers and volunteers to work with children - · Procedure for provision of and access to child safeguarding training and information, including the identification of the occurrence of harm - Procedure for the reporting of child protection or welfare concerns to Tusla - · Procedure for maintaining a list of the persons (if any) in the relevant service who are mandated persons - Procedure for appointing a relevant person - Procedure for the safe use of technology. - All procedures listed are available upon request.

-5. Implementation
+Implementation

 We recognise that implementation is an ongoing process.
 Our service is committed to the implementation of this Child Safeguarding Statement and the procedures that support our intention to keep children safe from harm while availing of our service.
-This Child Safeguarding Statement will be reviewed in January 2019, or as soon as practicable after there has been a material change in any matter to which the statement refers.
+This Child Safeguarding Statement will be reviewed in March 2023, or as soon as practicable after there has been a material change in any matter to which the statement refers.